 Oxwich Bay is a large sandy beach that is ideal for sunbathing, surfing and swimming.
-There are lots of facilities nearby, including the stunning Oxwich Bay Hotel and it is one of the easier beaches to get to in this area.
+There are lots of facilities nearby, including the stunning Oxwich Bay Hotel.
+It’s also one of the easier beaches to get to in this area.

-It’s also a fantastic beach for an evening stroll, you can also pop in for a cheeky glass of wine at the Oxwich Bay Hotel and watch the sun go down.
+It’s also a fantastic beach for an evening stroll, you can also pop in for a cheeky glass of wine at the Oxwich Bay Hotel.
+Order a few drinks, sit outside and watch the sun go down.

 Rhossili Bay has been voted Wales’ Best Beach 2018 and it’s easy to see why.
 It’s 3 miles of sandy beach, it’s also dog-friendly and has the iconic landmark, Worms Head.

-When I was growing up, Mumbles was most famous for the ‘Mumbles Mile’, a seafront pub crawl, consisting of 26 pubs [that was around a mile-ish], that was a rite of passage for the youth of Wales.
+When I was growing up, Mumbles was most famous for the ‘Mumbles Mile’, a seafront pub crawl, consisting of 26 pubs [that was around a mile-ish].

-You would stumble from one traditional pub to the next supping cheap larger [or blue WKD’s in my case] and hope you had enough money for a bag of chips at the end of the night to sober up.
+You would stumble from one traditional pub to the next supping cheap larger and hope you had enough money for a bag of chips at the end of the night to sober up.

-Many of those pubs have now closed and these days Mumbles has moved away from rampant drinking spot to a more cultured, hipster seaside strip.
+Many of those pubs have now closed and these days Mumbles has moved away from being known as a rampant drinking spot to a more cultured, hipster seaside strip.